- SFU in the World

 More information about eligibility and eligible countries the grant is available on the Government of Canada website.

-The following documents should be submitted to SFU International (email@example.com):
+The following documents should be submitted to SFU International (email@example.com) by the deadline:

 - Application form

-- Proof of citizenship: a copy of the candidate's passport or national identity card with valid dates and photo.
-Note: a driver’s license, permanent residence card, work permit, student card, health card, birth certificate or baptism certificate are not accepted as proofs of citizenship.
+- Proof of citizenship: a copy of the candidate's passport or national identity card with a photo and valid dates.
+Documents not accepted as proof of citizenship are: driver’s license, permanent residence card, work permit, student card, health card, birth certificate or baptism certificate.
 Candidates from countries/territories that do not issue national identity cards must provide copies of their valid passports.
 The country/territory of citizenship selected in the online application form must be the same as the country/territory of the proof of citizenship.

 - Letter of intent from the candidate: a letter in English or French from the candidate explaining the nature of research, study, or practicum to be undertaken; the rationale for choosing Canada, and for the choice of institution, program and supervisor; and how the proposed activities relate to their career (maximum one page).

-- Letter of support from the home institution: a letter in English or French from the candidate's supervisor on the institution’s official letterhead explaining the nature of studies, research or practicum to be undertaken in Canada and how the candidate and the home institution will benefit from this scholarship program.
+- Letter of support from the home institution: a letter in English or French from the candidate's supervisor on the institution’s official letterhead, dated within the last six months, explaining the nature of studies, research or practicum to be undertaken in Canada and how the candidate and the home institution will benefit from this scholarship program.
 The letter must confirm that the candidate is employed full-time as a faculty member or international manager/administrator (maximum one page).

 - Letter of invitation from the Canadian supervisor: a letter from the Canadian supervisor indicating their willingness to mentor the candidate and confirming that tuition fees, if any, will be waived by the Canadian institution.
-This letter must be on institutional letterhead, be in English or French, and be signed.
+This letter must be on institutional letterhead, be in English or French, and be signed and dated within the last six months.
 It must describe the support that the recipient will receive during the exchange period and how the Canadian institution, supervisor and peers will benefit from the exchange (maximum one page).

-- Privacy Notice Statement: a copy of the Privacy Notice Statement for non-Canadian participants dated and signed by the candidate.
+- Privacy Notice Statement: a copy of the Privacy Notice Statement for non-Canadian participants dated and signed by the candidate within the last six months.

 If you are interested in submitting an application but have concerns about submitting all the required documents by the deadline, please contact firstname.lastname@example.org as soon as possible.